-- -Pupils are invited into the Academy twice during the Summer term, before their Autumn term start date. - -The class teacher and teaching assistant visit the pupils in their nursery setting before they start FS2. - -The teacher and teaching assistant visit the pupil in their own home before they start in FS2. - -The Inclusion lead attends any transition/annual review meetings during the Summer term, at the pupil's current setting. - -Extra visits and visual aids are set up during the Summer term for parents to use.
+-Pupils are invited into the Academy twice during the Summer term, before their Autumn term start date.

+-The class teacher and teaching assistant visit the pupils in their nursery setting before they start FS2.

+-The Inclusion lead attends any transition/annual review meetings during the Summer term, at the pupil's current setting.

+-Extra visits and visual aids are set up during the Summer term for parents to use.